junhong420/junhong_WAD_Assignment1/README.md

 console.log(hotelManagement.checkAvailableRoom(203));
 ```

+^Room availabilities will be shown

-//function 7: assigning room to guest<br>
+- **Function 7: Assigning room to guest**<br>
-//enter the following console to assign room to the guest with the parameters of the room number and guest name<br>
+- Enter the following console to assign room to the guest with the parameters of the room number and guest name<br>

 ```
 console.log(hotelManagement.assignRoom(201,'Jeremy'));
 ```

+^Room assigned to guest will be shown

-//check the availability of the asssigned <br>
+- **Check the availability of the asssigned** <br>
-//enter the following console again to check the availability of the rooms being assigned with the parameter of the room number<br>
+- Enter the following console again to check the availability of the rooms being assigned with the parameter of the room number<br>

 ```
 console.log(hotelManagement.checkAvailableRoom(201));<br>
 ```

+^Availability of the assigned room will be shown as not available as room has assigned to guest